Anujan1993/Anujan1993/README.md

 through the ST180 Android revamp in Jetpack Compose, and now work on the ground-up Flutter rebuild that collapses two native codebases into one.

-Outside work I ship my own apps end to end — design, code, backend, store release.
+Outside work I ship my own apps end to end — design, code, backends, store release.

 ---

 ### Things I've shipped on my own

+**Lanka360** — *in store review*

+An all-in-one Flutter app for Sri Lanka: weather, cricket, currency, news, public holidays, government gazettes, emergency numbers, maps, everyday calculators and an offline NIC decoder — in English, Sinhala and Tamil throughout.

+Exam results were the interesting problem.
+The Department of Examinations publishes an HTML form and no API, and its host isn't reachable from my edge network, so the app renders the department's own page in a WebView: an index number goes straight from the phone to the department and never passes through me.

+Two services behind it — a Kotlin/Spring Boot API on Postgres, containerised and deployed to Render, and a Cloudflare Worker that KV-caches the fast-moving feeds.

+Flutter · Riverpod · GoRouter · Kotlin · Spring Boot · PostgreSQL · Docker · Cloudflare Workers

 **RainCheck SG** · [App Store](https://apps.apple.com/sg/app/raincheck-sg/id6796591148) · [Play Store](https://play.google.com/store/apps/details?id=com.raincheck.raincheck_sg)